pkrh39/Samsung-NT350XCR-AD5AS-Opencore/README.md

 # Samsung NT350XCR-AD5AS Opencore
 English | [Korean at x86.co.kr](https://x86.co.kr/mymac/6519428)
+### OC Version
+0.7.6
 ## Disclaimer
-Use it as personal / non-profital use.
+Use it as personal / non-profit use.
 If you want to download macOS, download directly from Apple using a mac.
 ## System Specification
 |Specifications|Details|